ungentilgarcon/topo25/MIGRATION.md

 1) RESTivus replacement
    - Replace Restivus endpoints with `simple:json-routes` (JsonRoutes) or native `webapp` handlers.
    - Keep routes and handlers equivalent; leave old code in comments for reference.
-  - 2025-09-21: Implemented a feature-flagged JsonRoutes scaffold (default remains Restivus).
-Enable with `USE_JSONROUTES=1` or `Meteor.settings.public.useJsonRoutes = true`.
+  - 2025-09-21: Implemented a feature-flagged JsonRoutes scaffold (initially optional; later made default with native WebApp handlers).
   - Added minimal server tests for `/api`, `/api/topogramsPublic`, and a protected route auth check; added an authenticated POST `/api/topograms` test using `X-User-Id` and `X-Auth-Token` headers.
   - Refactored tests to avoid the deprecated `request` library (which pulled in `tough-cookie`/`psl` causing syntax errors).
 Switched to Node's built-in `http` client.